 My goal with this review was to:

-- And to let you know that the AH courses are legitimate
+- And to let you know that the Authority Hacker courses are legitimate.

 Like any business, you’ll get from it what you put in.

-Whether you’re brand new or are have dabbled in other affiliate courses that promised you the world but left you with little to show for it, I can recommend the Authority Hacker courses.
+Whether you’re brand new or are have dabbled in other internet marketing courses that promised you the world & get-rich quick promises but left you with little to show for it, I can highly recommend the Authority Hacker courses.

-My only wish is that I had gotten and implemented the lessons sooner, as these sites require time to take off even with the invaluable video lessons in The Authority Site System.
+I only wish I had gotten and implemented the lessons sooner, as authority sites require time to take off even with the invaluable video lessons in The Authority Site System.

 You can watch it here (40% off discount included in the end).
-Gael and Mark are known to be transparent and will let you know they have a course pitch (The Authority Site System) at the end.
+Gael and Mark are transparent and will let you know they have a course pitch (The Authority Site System) at the end.

-To conclude, the best day to start creating a successful authority site was yesterday, but once you know how to make these affiliate sites, you’ll also be able to “hack authority,” too.
+To conclude, the best day to start creating a successful authority site was yesterday, but once you know how to make these affiliate sites, you’ll also be able to “hack authority,” and get results too.

 Authority Hacker Alternatives

 Although Authority Hacker’s The Affiliate Site System course ranks among one of the top affiliate marketing courses in the market as of 2021, I wanted to include this section to make you aware of their competitors and how they compare to them.